cxxr/better-java/README.md

                          .orElse(defaultBaz);
 ```

-Which is much better than chained if null checks.
+Which is much better than chained if-null checks.
 The only downside of using
 Optional is that the standard library doesn't have good Optional support, so
 dealing with nulls is still required there.

 ### Immutable-by-default

 Unless you have a good reason to make them otherwise, variables, classes, and
-collections should be immutable.
+collections SHOULD be immutable.

 Variables can be made immutable with *final*: